thomaskwscott/kaspar/resources/examples/simpleSelect/README.md

-# Loading JSON messages and querying them with SparkSQL
+# Simple select * query  with SparkSQL

-This demo loads messages from 3 topics that store JSON messages and joins them using sparkSQL
+This demo loads messages from 2 topics that store JSON messages and displays them using sparkSQL

 ## Input topics

 1. Customers_json - customer id, name, address and age
 2. Items_json - item id, name and price
-3. Transactions_json - customer id and item id

 ## Setup